WrestleMania XIX: Main event matches

+"Stone Cold" Steve Austin faced The Rock—their third WrestleMania encounter—in what would be Austin's final match for 19 years.

-The next and final match on the undercard, was the encounter of The Rock and Stone Cold Steve Austin.
+The next and final match on the undercard, was the encounter of The Rock and "Stone Cold" Steve Austin.
 The match began with Austin and The Rock brawling in the ring, which ended up at ringside.
 Throughout the match, The Rock worked over Austin's leg, which included applying a Sharpshooter on Austin.
 The Rock then began to constantly taunt Austin, as he put on his vest and imitated his taunts and mannerisms, which led both to use their finishers with unsuccessful pin attempts.
 Austin performed the Stone Cold Stunner on The Rock for a near-fall, much to Austin's dismay.
 After he failed to win with the People's Elbow, The Rock then performed two Rock Bottoms on Austin for two near-falls.
 The Rock performed a third Rock Bottom on Austin, winning the match.
 After the match in the ring, Rock privately thanked Austin for helping him in his career.
 This was Austin's last match until WrestleMania 38 in 2022.
 Many consider this match as the epilogue to the Attitude Era as not only Austin, but The Rock would become a part time performer after his loss the following month to Goldberg at Backlash.

 Brock Lesnar attempting a shooting star press on Kurt Angle.

 In the main event, Brock Lesnar faced Kurt Angle for the WWE Championship, where if Angle was disqualified or counted out or if anyone interferes on his behalf, he would lose the title.
 The match began with Lesnar and Angle chain-wrestling back and forth, until Angle countered a shoulder block into a German suplex.
 Lesnar would then attempt an F-5 on Angle, but Angle countered it into an Ankle Lock that Lesnar was able to escape out of.
 As Lesnar escaped, Angle would hit an Angle Slam for a near fall.
 As he attempted another Angle Slam, however, Lesnar countered into an F-5 for a near-fall.
 Lesnar performed another F-5, and instead of covering Angle, Lesnar climbed to the top rope and massively botched a Shooting Star Press on Angle, which Angle covered for by pinning Lesnar for a near-fall.
 After Lesnar kicked out, Angle picked up Lesnar only to be hit with a third F-5.
 Lesnar then successfully pinned Angle, winning the match and the WWE Championship.
 After the match, Angle and Lesnar shook hands and embraced as the show came to a close.